 Many conditions can lead to fatigue.
 For example, fatigue resulting from long hours of work and a shorter length of time between work shifts is an important concern for the health and safety of workers on extended workdays.
 Some researchers report that in many cases the extended workday is more tiring than the eight-hour day.
-They often argue that workers will be too tired by the end of ten or twelve hours and jeopardize their own well-being, and also the safety of others on the job.
+They argue that workers will be too tired by the end of ten or twelve hours and may jeopardize their own well-being, and also the safety of others on the job.

 Others report that the eight-hour work schedule is tiring, particularly when many consecutive shifts must be worked with few consecutive days off.
-The advantage of properly designed extended workday schedules over eight-hour day schedules is that fewer consecutive shifts are required and longer periods off between "workweeks" allow for better rest.
+The advantage of properly designed extended workday schedules over eight-hour day schedules is that fewer consecutive shifts are required and longer periods off between workweeks allow for better rest.
 The longer time off may compensate for longer workdays, if the worker maintains healthy and regular sleep patterns.

 Another concern about the extended workday is that during the workweek, workers can only do their job, eat and sleep.
-This creates two problems.
+This lack of free time creates two problems.
 First, most workers need a certain amount of time to relax after work and before sleeping.
 When there are only twelve or fourteen hours between shifts, this time is reduced.
 Second, workers with other types of responsibilities such as child care may find the extended workday tiring because they still have tasks to do when they return from work.

 Many workplace factors make physical and mental demands of the workers that affect health, mood, performance, safety and fatigue.
 Examples of such factors are job design, lighting, air quality and workstations.
 Reducing any source of fatigue helps workers deal with all of the demands of their work including the work schedule.
 For example, a well-designed tool, an extra rest break or a better chair can help reduce the overall demands of a particular job.

 A primary advantage of the extended workday is that it provides more consecutive days off than most other types of schedules.
-This allows more free days for family and other activities.
+This schedule allows more free days for family and other activities.
 However, the disadvantage is that the long hours do not allow much free time on workdays.
-This can also affect family and social life.
+Long hours can also affect family and social life.
 Whether the advantage of longer blocks of time off outweighs the disadvantage of little time off on workdays, or vice versa, is not clear and may depend on the individual.

 It appears that important factor for being able to adjust to an extended workday relates to characteristics such as age, marital status, parental status, hobbies, and personal interests.
 Workers who have major responsibilities outside work may have more difficulty with conflicting demands for time on extended workdays particularly the twelve-hour day.
 On the other hand, others may enjoy the longer time off and the opportunity for social and leisure activities.